 Wondering why business is so slow this year?
 Check your online reviews and reputation, you may find your answer there…

-Customers reviews are going to become more prominent in the future, as consumers are looking for reviews first before calling an appliance repair company.
+Customers reviews are going to become more prominent in the future, as consumers are looking for reviews first before calling an ac repair business or appliance repair company.
 And that’s going to become the new standard in the future.
 So if they see these bad reviews, you don’t know if you’re losing 10, 20, 100 customers a month because of those bad reviews.

 That’s what I mean by it’s costing you more than refunding them the service call fee, than you really think.